-However, soil is more than just worm poop.
+Soil is more than just worm poop of course.
 It is broken down by many other creatures into smaller, finer particles too.
 This includes things like microscopic algae, fungi and bacteria.
 Lots and lots of these things in fact.
 It is thought that in 1g of soil you can get 1 billion different species of bacteria, around a million different species of fungi and tens of thousands of algae species.
-These creatures vary with the type of soil, with fungi happier in untilled or undisturbed soil (part of the reason some gardeners and farmers prefer not to turn over their soil) and bacteria being able to tolerate a bit more soil disturbance.
-So soil is very much alive then, and these microscopic creatures make up a big part of it.
+These creatures vary with the type of soil, with fungi being happier in untilled or undisturbed soil (part of the reason some gardeners and farmers prefer not to turn over their soil) and bacteria being able to tolerate a bit more soil disturbance.
+Soil is very much alive then, and these microscopic creatures make up a big part of it.

 Nutrient cycling and breathing